mattsah/beer-recipes/wheats/white-ipas/sv-whitewater.md

 The WLP500 has a reputation for a "late start."
 Do not be surprised if you don't see a lot of activity within the first 48 hours.
 Using a starter or two viles may improve the initial fermentation.
 The recommended fermentation time is 14 days, however you can take a gravity reading after the first week.

+Keep temperature steady between 70 - 74 and let rise slowly to 78 for the last week.

 FG: 1.012

 ### Secondary (Optional)